Weekend Recap: Bandon girls win Oakland tournament

 Caleb Alexander scored 13 of his game-high 21 points in the fourth to lift Glide to the win.

-Luke Nicholson had 15 points and Carsen Bradford 13 for Myrtle Point in the loss.
+Luke Nicholson had 15 points and Carsen Bradford 13 for Myrtle Point.